Sanskar-16/Sanskar-16.github.io/README.md

 ---
 ## Personal profile
-I am a BSc Data Science student, looking for a placement/internship opportunity.
-I have dedicated much of my life to community support work and have excellent customer service skills as a result of being a good communicator.
-I speak three languages and I have extensive programming skills, which I enjoy using for open-sourced coding projects.
-I have worked on lots of volunteering projects and various jobs throughout my studies at the university.
+I am a BSc Data Science graduate.
+I have worked on lots of volunteering projects and various jobs throughout my studies at the university, as a result of which I have excellent public skills and good communication.
+I also speak three languages and have extensive programming knowledge and technical background, which I enjoy using for personal projects related to various topics across the field of Data science.

+I am currently employed as a google cloud consultant where I am preparing for the Associate Cloud Engineer certification.

+In my spare time, I work on #66DaysofData alongside my role and I post about it on Twitter, do check that out [here](https://twitter.com/Sanskar1531)

 ---
 ## Education